-The area surrounding the plantation is a combination of extensive roadways, grassed areas, mature exotic trees, native woodland, a large carpark and pathways.
-The landscape gently slopes down to the northeast and south.
+The area surrounding the plantation is a combination of extensive roadways, irrigated grass and unirrigated lawn, mature exotic trees, native woodland and a large gravel carpark.
+The landscape gently slopes to the northeast and south.

-To the north of the plantation is an unirrigated grassed road verge with mature exotic trees, then Kings Avenue and on the far side the lawn and exotic trees which provide a setting for East Block.
+To the north of the plantation is an unirrigated grassed road verge with a mixture of mature exotic and native trees, including self-sown environmental weed species, then Kings Avenue and on the far side the irrigated lawn and exotic trees which provide a setting for East Block.
 West is an unirrigated grassed road verge with mostly native trees and some exotic trees, then State Circle and on the far side the native woodland slopes of Capital Hill.

-South of the plantation is a surface carpark on the remaining northern half of York Park.
+South of the plantation is the gravel surface carpark on the remaining northern half of York Park.
 This carpark extends to Brisbane Avenue to the south.

-East of the plantation is a strip of land called Windsor Walk which includes gravel and concrete paved areas, some mature exotic and native trees, and powerlines.
+East of the plantation is a strip of land called Windsor Walk which includes gravel and bitumen paved areas, a fast food caravan, and some mature exotic and native trees.
 Beyond this strip are a series of buildings with attendant carparks and landscaping.